ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

 **VPC Flow Logs** is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
+You can create a flow log for a VPC, subnet, or individual network interface.
+Flow log data is published to CloudWatch Logs or Amazon S3, and can help you Monitoring the traffic, diagnose overly restrictive or overly permissive security group and network ACL rules.
+Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
+You can create or delete flow logs without any risk of impact to network performance.

 **Traffic Mirroring** is an Amazon VPC feature that you can use to copy network traffic from an elastic network interface of Amazon EC2 instances.
 You can then send the traffic to out-of-band security and monitoring appliances for: